First Dynasty of Egypt: Human sacrifice

 Human sacrifice was practiced as part of the funerary rituals associated with all of the pharaohs of the first dynasty.
 It is clearly demonstrated as existing during this dynasty by retainers being buried near each pharaoh's tomb as well as animals sacrificed for the burial.
 The tomb of Djer is associated with the burials of 338 individuals.
 The people and animals sacrificed, such as donkeys, were expected to assist the pharaoh in the afterlife.
 For unknown reasons, this practice ended with the conclusion of the dynasty.

+Anthropological data and cultural affinities

+A study on First Dynasty crania from the royal tombs in Abydos generally demonstrated greater affinity with Kerma Kushites, and Upper Nile Valley groups.
+Keita noted the predominant pattern was "Southern" or a "tropical African variant" (though others were also observed), which had affinities with Kerma Kushites.
+Moreover, the analysis too found clear change from earlier craniometric trends, as "lower Egyptian, Maghrebian, and European patterns are observed also, thus making for great diversity".
+The gene flow and movement of northern officials to the important southern city may explain the findings.

+Archaeologist Bruce Williams has advanced the view that Nubian elites participated with their first dynastic counterparts in the development of the pharaonic civilization.
+Williams also clarified in 1987 that his discovery of the Qutsul incense burner proposed no claim of a Nubian origin or genesis for the pharaonic monarchy but that excavations had shown Nubian linkages and contributions.
+He maintained that detailed, archaeological evidence had found cemeteries of tombs situated in Qustul, Nubia which were described to be vastly wealthier and greater in size than the Abydos tombs of the first dynastic rulers.

-According to American historian and linguist, Christopher Ehret, the ritual practice of retainer sacrifice originated from the southern region in the Middle Nile.
+According to American historian and linguist, Christopher Ehret, the ritual practice of retainer sacrifice found in the first dynastic royal tombs of Abydos originated from the southern region in the Middle Nile.
 Ehret also stated that this cultural practice was shared with the Kerma kingdom of the Upper Nubian Nile region.

 Rulers

 Known rulers in the history of Egypt for the First Dynasty are as follows: